-In fact, 95% of employees covered by employer life insurance were not required to make individual financial contributions.
-However, this sort of base-line benefit does not account for additional coverage, which employers may also offer (on top of the standard group policy) at the partial or full expense of the employee.
+However, this sort of baseline benefit does not account for additional coverage, which employers may also offer (on top of the standard group policy) at the partial or full expense of the employee.

-Keep in mind that employer life insurance may be subject to income taxes, such as social security and Medicare.
+Keep in mind that employer life insurance may be subject to payroll taxes, such as Social Security and Medicare.
 For any benefits coverage greater than $50,000 that is paid or subsidized by an employer, the total amount exceeding $50,000 would be counted as employee income by the IRS.